GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Implementation Details

 \subsection{Implementation of Graphia}

-\textbf{Destination Selection.} \ For each source node $u$ at time $t$, the goal is to select $K_2 = \mathrm{round}\big( \hat{d}_t(u) \big)$ destination nodes based on a query and behavior filter generated by Graphia-Q. The Graphia-Q generates a textual query and a behavior-based filter rule.
+\textbf{Destination Selection.} \ For each source node $u$ at time $t$, the goal is to select $K_2 = \mathrm{round}\big( \hat{d}_t(u) \big)$ destination nodes based on a query and behavior filter generated by Graphia-Q. The Graphia-Q generates a textual query to constrain the search space.
 First, we sample fixed constant number $K_1$ of candidate destination nodes in two epochs. \begin{itemize} \item First, a textual query is generated to describe the desired characteristics of the target (e.g., ``a user interested in fitness gear'').
 To reflect real-world social dynamics, the system first retrieves top-matching nodes from $u$'s historical neighbors.
 The candidate node are ranked based on this query and historical neighbor nodes using cosine similarity of BERT embeddings. \item Second, if fewer than $K_1$ valid neighbors are available, the system expands the search to the general population of profiles.
-Before retrieval, a behavior-based filter—also generated by Graphia-Q. This filter uses observable node metrics such as self-frequency (SF), average friend activity (AFN), historical interaction count (HI), and common neighbor size (CN), retaining only nodes that satisfy at least one condition (e.g., SF $> 3$ or HI $\geq 1$).
-The additional candidate node are ranked based on this query and filtered nodes are retrieved based on cosine similarity of BERT embedding. \end{itemize}
+We retrieve and rank nodes from historical neighbors of $u$ using the textual query, scoring via cosine similarity of BERT embeddings. \end{itemize}

 Then, all candidate lists are merged in order of priority: neighbors first, then filtered general nodes.
 Duplicates are removed while preserving ranking order, and the final list is truncated to $K_2$ destination nodes.